-Grades: 9, 10, 11, 12 Prerequisite: PDP French 2
+Grades: 9, 10, 11, 12 Prerequisite: PDP French 2 Credit: 1.0 GPA: 5.0

 The course begins with a review of the material covered in French 1 & 2.
 Students will improve communicative proficiency in the four skills of listening, speaking, reading, and writing.
 Students work to expand their understanding of vocabulary and grammar.
-Students increase awareness and foster and understanding of French Speaking cultures and are encouraged to develop a life-long love of language acquisition and exploration of new cultures.
+Students increase awareness and foster an understanding of French Speaking cultures and are encouraged to develop a life-long love of language acquisition and exploration of new cultures.